-Maccy Biochar is currently auspiced by the Macclesfield Community Association Inc.
+Maccy Biochar is a Task Group of the Macclesfield Community Association Inc.

 Receive tree litter and other organic debris (eg. prunings, off-cuts, woody weeds, etc) from local households, landowners, businesses and Council;

 Produce and sell biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;

 Conduct training courses on biochar basics;